ksu-is/Motorcycle-Recommender/README.md

-# Motorcycle-Trip-Planner
+# Motorcycle-Recommender
-A motorcycle trip planner and logbook to assist riders in route planning, maintenance tracking, and trip logging.
+A motorcycle recommending machine that will advise users on the best fit bikes after considering factors such as: height/weight, experience level, motorcycle prefrences and purpose of riding.